anna-kay/2D-Irregular-Cutting-Stock-Problem/README.md

 Thus the search space has been defined as the 3xn-D space, given the number n of the polygons that have to be placed, with the first and the second variable of each triplet belonging to [0, 20], and the third always set to the ones of the values of {0, 90}.

-The exact same approach is adopted fro DEGL with each agent (member of the population) encoding a full solution of the problem.
+The exact same approach is adopted for DEGL with each agent (member of the population) encoding a full solution of the problem.

 ### Two-stage Solution